Got a cool story about applying behavioral science in a unique setting? Send it to us here!

 - Habits, habits, habits.
 There is a strong push toward habit development in both the modules and the active training.
 Habits help us utilize mental shortcuts and lower the mental load that it takes to perform an activity.
 By creating a systematic series of habits from pre-dive planning to handling situations as they arise, the PADI system creates a solid plan for minimizing errors that could lead to dangerous situations below the surface.
 The training also emphasizes the need to minimize panic (i.e. engage rational thought) and allow the habits to take over.
 Stop, think, act.

 - Lastly, this is small, but each training and certification makes you accept a diver statement before submitting.
 Studies have shown that reciting an honor code or an institutional credo before signing a document increases integrity and honesty.
 It’s a stretch, but I cant help but wonder if this simple concept has increased the honesty of those submitting the self-examinations and knowledge-based work and, again a stretch, perhaps it has even saved a life?
 We may never know but it’s an interesting thought.

 At the end of the day, there is SO much more that goes into diving than I realized.
 That being said, I believe there is also so much more that can be learned and inspired by it than I realized as well.
-Try it with these insights in mind, it may just have the same impact on you!
+Try using these insights the next time you find yourself needing a little rational thought in your life, they may just have the same impact on you!

 Questions or comments?
 Use the form below or email them to firstname.lastname@example.org

 Like this content?
 Please share or join our bulletin for more great monthly insights.